nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Composite:** Pertaining to or involving the combination of different materials.

-### Expanded Definition and Usage\nComposite materials are celebrated for their ability to combine the best properties of their components, resulting in materials that are tailored for specific engineering challenges.
+### Expanded Definition and Usage:
+Composite materials are celebrated for their ability to combine the best properties of their components, resulting in materials that are tailored for specific engineering challenges.
 In aerospace, composites provide the high strength and low weight necessary for flight, while in automotive applications, they reduce vehicle weight to enhance fuel efficiency and performance.
 The versatility of composites also extends to construction, where they are used for their durability and resistance to environmental degradation.